D. D. Crabb

-Delmore Dean Crabb was a politician from Arizona who served in the Arizona state senate during the 2nd Arizona State Legislature.
+Delmore Dean Crabb was an American politician from Arizona who served in the Arizona state senate during the 2nd Arizona State Legislature.
 In addition to his brief political career, Crabb was a cattle rancher in both Arizona and California.

 Life

 Crabb was born in 1874 in Iola, Kansas, the son of Joseph D. and Sylvia A. Crabb.
 He had 3 brothers: Alford ("A. D."), Elbert (also known as "Jack" or "E. H"), and S. V. Crabb; and 2 sisters: Mattie and LaVerne.
-Crabb moved with his family from Kansas to California in 1887, before moving to Arizona in 1881, where the settled in the Salt River Valley, on a ranch near Phoenix, Arizona on Christy Road.
+Crabb moved with his family from Kansas to California in 1887, before moving to Arizona in 1881, where the settled in the Salt River Valley, on a ranch near Phoenix, Arizona, on Christy Road.
 Crabb grew up on that ranch before graduating from North Phoenix High School, after which he managed the Alkire Cattle Ranch for several years, before starting his own ranch.
 One of his brothers, E. H. ("Jack") Crabb was also a prominent cattle rancher, being the long time manager of the Coconino Cattle Company, near Jerome.
 Another brother, A. D. Crabb (Alford) was also a prominent rancher near Phoenix.
 He was killed on his ranch in a horse-riding accident in 1918, while roping cattle.
 He married Jennie Root on December 22, 1897.
 The couple had a daughter, Zelda, in 1898.
 While giving birth to son, Anderson, in 1900, Jennie died from complications from the birth.